Kong/docs.konghq.com/app/_src/gateway/production/sizing-guidelines.md

 {% if_version gte:3.5.x %}
-When {{site.base_gateway}} is operating in `hybrid` mode with a large number of configuration entities (routes, services etc.), it can benefit from the "Dedicated Configuration Processing" option.
+When {{site.base_gateway}} is operating in `hybrid` mode with a large number of configuration entities (routes, services, etc.), it can benefit from the **dedicated configuration processing** option.
-When enabled, certain CPU  intensive steps of the data plane reconfiguration operation are offloaded to a dedicated worker process.
+When enabled, certain CPU-intensive steps of the data plane reconfiguration operation are offloaded to a dedicated worker process.
 This reduces proxy latency during reconfigurations at the cost of a slight increase in memory usage.
 The benefits of this mechanism are most apparent with configurations consisting of more than a thousand configuration entities.
-See the
+See the configuration reference for [`dedicated_config_processing`](/gateway/{{page.kong_version}}/reference/configuration/#dedicated_config_processing) for more information.
-[configuration reference]:(/gateway/{{page.kong_version}}/reference/configuration/#dedicated_config_processing)

 {% endif_version %}